Reference Materials for Education

 - Handbook of Counseling, The [HIL-REF BF637 .C6 H365 2001]

 Intended as a resource for counselors, educators, and student counselors, as well as for library reference purposes, this volume contains 44 chapters written primarily by professors of counseling, educational psychology, and other fields.
 It is organized into five sections addressing the profession of counseling; the theoretical foundations in the field; settings and interventions in which counselors commonly work; important research issues and the broader value of research; critical issues and emerging topics; and a conclusion addressing the political and social issues facing the profession.
 Annotation c.
 Book News, Inc., Portland, OR (booknews.com) Distributed by Syndetic Solutions, Inc.

-- Handbook of education and human development new models of learning, teaching, and schooling, The This title is part of the Blackwell Reference Online e-book collection available through the Wiley Online Library.
+- Handbook of education and human development new models of learning, teaching, and schooling, The This title is part of the Wiley/Blackwell Reference Online e-book collection available through the Wiley Online Library.

 Unlimited simultaneous users

 - Handbook of Education Policy Research [HIL-REF LC71 .H363 2009]